Bogotobogo

 Android uses a special Java virtual machine (Dalvik) which is based on the Apache Harmony Java implementation.
 Dalvik uses special bytecode there you cannot run standard Java program on Android but you have to use the Android compiler to create this special byte-code.

-Android supports 2-D and 3-D graphics using the OpenGL libraries and supports data storage in a SQLLite database.
+Android supports 2-D and 3-D graphics using the OpenGL libraries and supports data storage in a SQLite database.

 For development Google provides the Android Development Tools (ADT) for Eclipse to develop Android applications.